rohanmr/BG-Video-Text-Effect/README.md

 # BG-Video-Text-Effect

-Download the Code and Open in VS code.
+Download the Code and Open it in VS code.

 Run on Live-Server.